How to Set Up Embedded Sending

 Reference architecture

-Step 1: Obtain the editing session key (E-Token)
+Step 1: Obtain an editing session token (E-Token)

-PandaDoc Embedded Editor is available as an npm package.
-Read more
+The PandaDoc Embedded Editor is available as an npm package:

 yarn add pandadoc-editor